-Estimate the number and type of families that will benefit from the proposed activities It is anticipated that a minimum of 10 housing units will be repaired during the program year, consisting of various emergency mobile home repairs and emergency complete roofing and heating and air replacements repairs for regular, site built homes on permanent foundations.
+Estimate the number and type of families that will benefit from the proposed activities It is anticipated that a minimum of 20 housing units will be repaired during the program year, consisting of various emergency mobile home repairs and emergency complete roofing and heating and air replacements repairs for regular, site built homes on permanent foundations.
 Location Description This program is available to eligible owners of all single family homes, to include mobile homes and to condominium and townhouse owners located within the City limits of Fayetteville that occupy their home as their principal place of residency.
-Planned Activities Emergency housing repairs will be made available to low to moderate-income home owners that reside in the home.
+Planned Activities Emergency housing repairs will be made available to low to moderate- income home owners that reside in the home.
 Priority is given to homes that have serious problems that affect the homeowner's health and safety.
-5 Project Name Targeted Area Revitalization Program Target Area Boonie Doone Redevelopment Plan Area B Street Revitalization Area Goals Supported Decent Affordable Housing Suitable living environment Economic opportunities Needs Addressed Housing rehabilitation Funding CDBG: \$75,000 Description The City has identified two targeted areas in high poverty or blighted neighborhoods to complete revitalization projects to reduce blight and enhance the neighborhoods.
+5 Project Name Targeted Area Revitalization Program Target Area B Street Revitalization Area Goals Supported Decent Affordable Housing Needs Addressed Housing rehabilitation Funding CDBG: \$75,000 Description The City has identified two targeted areas in high poverty or blighted neighborhoods to complete revitalization projects to reduce blight and enhance the neighborhoods.
 These two neighborhoods are the Bonnie Doone and B Street/Lincoln Avenue areas.
-Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities It is anticipated that a minimum of 2 low to moderate-income households will benefit from this activity during the program year.
+Within these areas, dilapidated homes will be demolished, new affordable housing constructed on vacant parcels, and the exterior facades of existing homes improved.
+Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities It is anticipated that a minimum of 2 low to moderate- income households will benefit from this activity during the program year.
 Location Description B Street/Lincoln Avenue and Bonnie Doone neighborhoods.
 Both are low income areas.
 Planned Activities Targeted revitalization projects may include housing rehabilitation, demolition, acquisition of vacant parcels, new housing construction, and other activities that enhance the targeted neighborhoods.